 Pre-Med & Pre-Health Career Preparation

-The Integrative Medicine and Health Sciences (IMHS) program propels our students onto a more direct path toward their desired careers, provides them with unique knowledge and skills, and differentiates them from other applicants to medical and health professions schools.
-The following are a few of the many ways, IMHS serves our pre-med and pre-health students.
+The Integrative Medicine & Health Sciences program propels our students onto a more direct path toward their desired careers, provides them with unique knowledge and skills, and differentiates them from other applicants to medical and health professions schools.
+The following are a few of the many ways IMHS supports our pre-med and pre-health students.

-- Challenging science courses in Human Physiology, Biochemistry and Cellular Sciences, and Pharmacology are taught by the same faculty that teach at the Georgetown Medical School, preparing students for the rigor of medical school.
+- Challenging science courses in Human Physiology, Biochemistry and Cellular Sciences, and Pharmacology are taught by the same faculty that teach at the Georgetown School of Medicine, preparing students for the rigor of medical school.

-- Courses such as Evidence-Based Medicine; Experimental Design and Data Analysis; Assessing Evidence in CIM; Critical Readings in CIM provide students tools and practice in thinking critically about study design and outcomes, learning to analyze scientific data, searching the scientific literature, reading and analyzing basic science publications, and understanding and assessing clinical trial design.
+- Courses such as Evidence-Based Medicine, Experimental Design and Data Analysis, Assessing Evidence in CIM and Critical Readings in CIM provide students with tools and practice in thinking critically about study design and outcomes, learning to analyze scientific data, searching the scientific literature, reading and analyzing basic science publications, and understanding and assessing clinical trial design.

-- Students are provided a broader context for understanding the medical profession and issues in medicine with courses such as Bioethics; Reflective Writing and Self-Awareness Through Personal Essays; The Legal Issues in Alternative and Complementary Medicine.
+- Students are provided a broader context for understanding the medical profession and issues in medicine with courses such as Bioethics, Reflective Writing and Self-Awareness Through Personal Essays, and The Legal Issues in Alternative and Complementary Medicine.

-- An eight-week experiential offered by experts in Mind-Body Medicine teaches the students self-care and self-awareness.
+- An eight-week experiential practicum offered by experts in mind-body medicine teaches students self-care and self-awareness.
 Students are taught how to handle academic stress, build long-lasting friendships and connections with their classmates, and acclimate to the new school environment.